raweldon/tof_codes/README.md

 Working on 4 MeV branch
 updated gamma fit to triple guassian with line for background -- looks good
 REMEBER --> plot lmfit results with res.best_fit, intial with res.initial_fit

+8/9/18
+Working with multi neutron peaks
+tried using scipy optimize - not better than lmfit (still needed bounds)
+went back to lmfit - got gaussian model to work fairly well

+8/13/18
+Next steps:
+-- gauss_exp_conv for gamma peaks
+-- better fit for 4 MeV neutron peaks
+-- error function for background of 11 MeV code
+-- update 11 MeV code to use lmfit
+-- find better functional fit for 11 MeV peak???